Kargil War: Mushkoh valley sector

-The task of repelling the Pakistani forces was given to the 15th Corps under the command of Lt Gen Kishan Pal.
-The Kargil area, before the commencement of the engagement, was primarily enforced by 121 (I) infantry brigade commanded by Brig.
-Surinder Singh but Brig Singh was dismissed of his position when the infiltrations were discovered.
-In his place, Brig O. P. Nandrajog took command of the brigade.
-The 56 Mountain Brigade under the command of Brig A. N. Aul of the 8 Mountain Division was also inducted into the area.
+The task of repelling the Pakistani forces was given to the 15th Corps under the command of Lt.
+Gen. Kishan Pal.
+The Kargil area, before the commencement of the engagement, was primarily enforced by 121 (I) infantry Brigade commanded by Brig.
+Surinder Singh, but Brig.
+Singh was dismissed from his position when the infiltration was discovered.
+In his place, Brig.
+O. P. Nandrajog took command of the brigade.
+56 Mountain Brigade under the command of Brig.
+A. N. Aul of the 8 Mountain Division was also inducted into the area.

 Battle of Tololing

 The Indian Army's first priority was to recapture peaks that were in the immediate vicinity of NH 1.
 This resulted in Indian troops first targeting the Tiger Hill and Tololing complex in Dras, which dominated the Srinagar-Leh route.
 The Battle of Tololing, amongst other assaults, slowly tilted the combat in India's favour.
-By 22 May 18 Grenadiers, 1 Naga and Garhwal under the command of Col Kushal Thakur had begun an assault on Tololing and were awaiting reinforcements.
-The battle lasted till 14 May.
-Along with reinforcements from 2 Rajputana Rifles under Lt Col M.B.
-Ravindranath and 16 Grenadiers, the Indian forces had to carry out several assaults in difficult terrain.
-Several senior Indian army officers were killed in action but the Tololing peak and surrounding points like points P4590 were captured.
+By 22 May, 18 Grenadiers, 1 Naga and Garhwal Regiments under the command of Col Kushal Thakur had begun an assault on Tololing and were awaiting reinforcements.
+The battle lasted till 14 June.
+Along with reinforcements from 2 Rajputana Rifles under Lt Col M. B. Ravindranath and 16 Grenadiers, the Indian forces had to carry out several assaults in difficult terrain.
+Several senior Indian army officers were killed in action but Tololing peak and surrounding points like Point 4590 were captured.
 The recapture of Point 4590 on Tololing by Indian troops on 14 June was significant, notwithstanding the fact that it resulted in the Indian Army suffering the most casualties in a single battle during the conflict.